Andrew Hussie: Homestuck

-Sequels and spinoffs of Homestuck
+Homestuck sequels and spin-offs

 The Homestuck Epilogues was a text-only work released in April 2019.
 It consisted of 190,000 words in a nonlinear novel that was co-written by Hussie and four other creators; Cephied_Variable, ctset, Lalo Hunt, and Aysha U. Farah.

 A sequel to Homestuck, titled Homestuck^2: Beyond Canon, began in late 2019.
 While the story was outlined by Hussie, it was to be written by a team of writers.
-According to its website, it was updated regularly for about a year "until it was paused indefinitely," with the rest of the comic to be released when it was completed.
+According to its website, it was updated regularly for about a year "until it was paused indefinitely", with the rest of the comic to be released when it was completed.
+In 2024, the comic was renamed simply to Homestuck: Beyond Canon, and resumed regular updates, being created by a new team.

 A videogame based on Homestuck, called Hiveswap, was first announced in 2012 and raised over $US2.4 million through a Kickstarter.
 Initially, its release date was given as 2014, but had a troubled development, including switching from 3D to 2D years after development started.
 It was later broken up into four episodes: the first episode of Hiveswap was released in 2017 and its second episode was released in 2020.
+A second sister series, titled Hauntswitch, is also planned to have four parts.
 Two other videogames were based on Homestuck, Hiveswap Friendsim and Pesterquest.

 Hussie has been a managing member of What Pumpkin, LLC.
 According to What Pumpkin's website, Hussie officially left What Pumpkin in early 2020 to work on projects unrelated to Homestuck.
 According to the notice, Hussie still retains ownership of the Homestuck intellectual property, but has discontinued all creative involvement in any future Homestuck projects.

 Other works

 Hussie produced a visual novel called Psycholonials.
 It was first announced in December 2020, and its final episode was released in April 2021.
-Hussie has described it as a commentary on American politics and on the uncomfortable cult-like atmosphere surrounding the Homestuck fandom.
+Hussie has described it as a commentary on American politics and on his perception of uncomfortable cult-like atmosphere surrounding the Homestuck fandom.